LayerDynamics/mdx-to-json/README.md

 ## Contact

-If you have any questions or feedback, please open an issue in the GitHub repository.
+For questions, feedback, or issues, please open an issue in the GitHub repository.